Cape Fear Community College Data & Information Overview

 Freshmen Retention Rate

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Cape Fear Community College this rate is 55%, which is a bit lower than the national average of 68%.
+The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
+The 7% rate at Cape Fear Community College is a good bit lower than the national rate of 68%.
+This could be for a number of reasons, such as students transferring after a year because they changed majors.

 Cape Fear Community College Undergraduate Student Diversity